 Burn Pit Victims Struggle to Find Healthcare

-Burn Pit Victims Struggle to Find Healthcare In an effort to assist burn pit victims, a Veterans Administration-sponsored burn pit online registry was supposed to connect Veterans with appropriate medical care.
+In an effort to assist burn pit victims, a Veterans Administration-sponsored burn pit online registry was supposed to connect Veterans with appropriate medical care.
 That hasn’t happened, according to one advocacy group.
-“The health problems experienced by the many veterans who deployed to Southwest Asia warrant sustained and […]
+“The health problems experienced by the many veterans who deployed to Southwest Asia warrant sustained and rigorous attention and need to be addressed, […]

 Read More